Apple Season - Completely Delicious is Totally Healthy

 Science shows that the old saying is true!
 “An apple a day keeps the doctor away.”

-• Add them to chicken or pork (see below)
+• Add them to soup, chicken or pork dishes (see below)

-Make your applesauce.
-(And you’ll say goodbye to store-bought applesauce forever!)
+Make your applesauce and say goodbye to store-bought applesauce forever!

 • Peel and core 4 to 6 apples